-Children and Young People

-The provision of grants to local groups supports individuals and groups to develop skills to improve personal achievements.

-Community Care, Health and Well-being

-The provision of grants to local groups and individuals to support social, cultural and recreational activities contributes to improved health and well-being.

-Empowering our Communities

-The provision of grants to local groups and individuals contributes to the development of local communities.
+Children and Young People - The provision of grants to local youth groups supports groups to develop skills to improve personal achievements.
+Community Care, Health and Well-being - The provision of grants to support social, cultural and recreational activities contributes to improved health and well- being.
+Empowering our Communities - The provision of grants to local groups contributes to the development of local communities.
+Greener - The provision of grants to local groups support social, cultural and recreational activities contributes to local sustainability.
+Safer and Stronger - The provision of grants to local groups can help promote community cohesion and support for vulnerable groups.

-Greener

-The provision of grants to local groups and individuals support social, cultural and recreational activities contributes to local sustainability.